 Albert O. Hirschman: A Short Biography By Jeremy Adelman

-Born in Berlin in 1915, Albert O. Hirschman fled Germany in early 1933 with the rise of Hitler and the tragic death of his father.
+Born in Berlin in 1915, Albert O. Hirschman fled Germany in early 1933 with the tragic death of his father and the rise of Hitler.
 Still, a love of Goethe and a commitment to cosmopolitan values accompanied Hirschman throughout his life.

 That life can be seen as a parable of the horrors and hopes of the twentieth century.
 What motivated him was a pursuit to understand the world combined with an eagerness to change it.
 Whether struggling against fascism in Europe—an experience that lay behind his first book, National Power and the Structure of Foreign Trade (1945)—or rolling up his sleeves in Latin America to advise farmers, which influenced the originality of The Strategy of Economic Development (1958), Hirschman sought to balance impassioned observation with critical involvement.